 Getting the Vauxhall Grandland X is a bit like ordering a traditional dish at a modern restaurant: you know you’ll like what you’ve ordered, but you might enjoy your meal all the more if you were a bit more adventurous

-Loaded up to the brim, the Grandland X feels best with one of the two diesel engines.
-The strong pulling power at low revs and relatively hushed nature of the smaller 1.6-litre diesel makes the louder and dearer 2.0-litre a bit of a needless expense.
-On the other hand, if you’ll spend most of your time driving around town, then the zippy and cheaper 1.2-litre petrol is well worth considering.
+Loaded up to the brim, the Vauxhall Grandland X feels best with one of the two diesel engines.
+The strong pulling power at low revs and hushed nature of the smaller 1.5-litre diesel makes the louder and dearer 2.0-litre a bit of a needless expense – unless you’re going to be doing lots of towing.
+If you’ll spend most of your time driving around town, then the punchy and cheaper 1.2-litre petrol is well worth considering.

 Driving the Grandland X around town is very easy – there’s decent all-round visibility, letting you dart around city streets with confidence, and the standard rear parking sensors help when reversing in tricky spots.
 Out on the motorway, wind and road noise are kept at reasonable levels and the Grandland X is pretty comfortable over poor surfaces, but overall a VW Tiguan is even comfier over bumps and goes around corners with less body roll.

 The Grandland X is not available with four-wheel drive but you can spec the All Road pack, which adds special tyres for mud and snow and selectable driving modes to suit the driving conditions.
 Fitted with the All Road pack, the Grandland X will give you peace of mind on slippery roads.

 What will give you peace of mind all year round is the excellent five-star safety score from Euro NCAP.
 Lane departure warning is standard and so is Vauxhall’s OnStar service, which will contact the emergency services for you if you have an accident.